tamas6/fdp-website/index.md

   block: feature-1
   media_alignment: Left
   slug: customize
-  headline: FairOS-dfs
+  headline: FairOS
-  content: <strong>FairOS-dfs</strong><br>FairOS is aiming to become a decentralized
+  content: <strong>FairOS-dfs</strong><br>FairOS-dfs is a layer on top of Swarm decentralized
-    operating system that manages the resources of the computers in its network, like storage and compute.
-The nodes that run FairOS will be part of the global network that will run applications which can make use of the storage and compute that is available.
-It consists of two layers, namely FairOS-dfs (storage) and FairOS-compute (compute).
-You can access the the documentation <a href="https://docs.fairos.fairdatasociety.org/docs/" title="">here</a>.<br><br><strong>FDP Storage</strong><br>FairOS-dfs implementation
-    in JavaScript.
+    storage, that offers more advanced data structures - drive, folder and files hierarchy;
+    a key value store and a document store.
+For implementation in Golang the documentation is <a href="https://docs.fairos.fairdatasociety.org/docs/" title="">here</a>.<br><br><strong>FDP
+    Storage</strong><br>FairOS-dfs implementation in JavaScript, can be run in browsers.
     You can access the GitHub <a href="https://github.com/fairDataSociety/fdp-storage" title="fdp-storage">here</a>.<br><br><strong>FairOS in WASM</strong><br>FairOS-dfs
     library in WASM.
 You can access the GitHub <a href="Fairdrive is a dApp that enables decentralized storage on Swarm.
 It consists of a typical &quot;Drive&quot; interface